waynemoir/waynemoir.com/_posts/2010-08-09-website-validation-whats-that.md

 ---
 title: Website Validation, Whats That?
-author: wayne.moir
 layout: default
 categories:
+- Web development
+tags:
 - Thoughts
-tags:
-- 'Thoughts &amp; Opinions'
+- Opinions
 ---
-#
+# Website Validation, Whats That?

 Despite HTML validation being a hot topic in web design circles for [more than seven years][1] I still meet a large number of web developers who are not aware of what website validation is, or why it is important.